TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 9/Matthew 9.22.md

 ---

-But Jesus turning and seeing her said, Daughter, be of good cheer; thy faith hath made thee whole.
-And the woman was made whole from that hour.
+But Jesus, turning around and seeing her, said, "Daughter, cheer up!
+Your faith has made you well."
+And the woman was made well from that hour.